foxBMS/foxbms-2/docs/tools/waf-tools/waf-tools.rst

 Waf Tools
 =========

-There are |foxbms| specific tools that do not come with waf by default.
+There are |foxbms| specific tools that do not come with Waf by default.
 These tools are included in ``tools/waf-tools`` and implemented as Python scripts.
 The terms `tool` and `script` are used as synonyms in the following.